Kron4ek/Conty/README.md

 The only requirements are **bash**, **fuse2**, **tar** and **coreutils**.
 And your /tmp directory should allow binaries execution (which it does by default on most distros).

-Also, your Linux kernel must support unprivileged user namespaces.
+Besides, your Linux kernel should support unprivileged user namespaces.
 On some Linux distros this feature is disabled by default and can be enabled with sysfs:

 ```